witteveenbos/TIP/docs/start-new-project.md

 https://gitlab.wbad.witteveenbos.com/energy-modeling/vivet-pmiek

 1. [Download](https://www.pdok.nl/atom-downloadservices/-/article/bestuurlijke-grenzen) geoshapes of borders and add to `/data/base_data` folder.
 In this case as `BestuurlijkeGebieden_2025.gpkg`.
 2. Run the `geo_preprocessing.py` script.
 Make sure to set the correct file paths, the province of interest and inspect the results visually (run in interactive window).
+Make sure the output is in the correct CRS.
+The dataset defaults to EPSG:28992 (rijksdriehoek), but the app expects CRS84.
 This outputs two things:
    - a geoJSON containing the municipalities in the province of interest. as `municipalities_simplified.geojson`. (actual simplification not implemented, might be needed to reduce file size)
    - a .csv containing the hierarchical relations between different aggregation levels (gemeente, resregio, provincie).
 The file for the entire Netherlands is `geo_hierarchy.csv`, for the specific provincie the file is called `geo_mapping.csv`.